dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-To fulfill the dependency contract of the OffGameBuilder, we'll modify the `LoggedInComponent` class to conform to `OffGameComponent` (don't worry what this means, we'll cover it in [tutorial 3](../tutorial3):
+To fulfill the dependency contract of the `OffGameBuilder`, we'll modify the `LoggedInComponent` class to conform to `OffGameComponent` (RIB dependencies and components are covered in greater detail in [tutorial 3](../tutorial3)):

 ```swift
 final class LoggedInComponent: Component<LoggedInDependency>, OffGameDependency {